-The SBF Program reserves the right to revoke this award if the funds are not used for the stated purpose outlined in the grant agreement between the business applicant and BDE.
-Any funding expend not in accordance with the uses outlined in the grant agreement, must be returned to the Program in full.
-Grantees/Awarded Businesses must submit proof of expenditure of the funds granted under the agreement and document compliance with at least one (1) of the three (3) HUD national objectives defined in the authorizing statute of the CDBG Program at 104(b)(3) of the Housing and Community Development Act of 1974 (HCDA) (42 U.S.C. § 5304), as amended, within seven (7) months of disbursement of a grant award for working capital or ninety (90) days of disbursement of a grant award for equipment, to ensure verification of proper use of the Grant Award, and will need to continue providing proof of expenditure until all Grant funds are committed and verified through proof of expenditure.
+The SBF Program reserves the right to cancel any award if funds are used for any other purpose other than the stated purposes outlined in the Recovery Grant Agreement signed between the Business Applicant and BDE.
+Any funding expended contrary to the uses specified in the grant agreement, must be returned to the SBF Program in full.
+Grantees/Awarded Businesses must submit proof of expenditure of the funds granted under the Recovery Grant Agreement and document compliance with at least one (1) of the three (3) HUD national objectives defined in the authorizing statute of the CDBG Program at 104(b)(3) of the Housing and Community Development Act of 1974 (HCDA) (42 U.S.C. § 5304), within seven (7) months of disbursement of a grant award for working capital or ninety (90) days of disbursement of a grant award for equipment to ensure verification of proper use of the Grant Award, and will need to continue providing proof of expenditures until all funds are committed and verified by the SBF Program.
+The SBF Program will set the deadlines by which the Awarded Businesses must present all subsequent working capital proof of expenditure reports and/or equipment, machinery or furniture proof of expenditure reports, until the Closeout process begins.

-Once expenditures are verified, a Closeout Confirmation Letter (Final Closeout) will be sent to Grantee/Awarded Business when all closeout requirements have been met13.
-Prior to the Closeout Confirmation Letter, the Program may request any proof of expenditure required to validate use of funds and close the file.
+Once all expenditures are verified as valid and in compliance with the grant agreement, a Closeout Confirmation Letter (Final Closeout) will be sent to Awarded Business after all other closeout requirements have also been met.19 Prior to the Closeout Confirmation Letter notification, the SBF Program may request additional proof of expenditures to validate use of funds and close the file.

-Instances may arise where an applicant must return all or part of the awarded funding to the Program.
-The Program is responsible for recapturing duplicative funds from applicants or from applicants who become non-compliant.
-All applicant files will be reviewed and reconciled for accuracy to ensure DOB did not occur and that applicants are in compliance with Program requirements and federal guidelines.
-If an applicant has been identified as receiving a potential overpayment, the Program will document the amount and basis for the repayment in writing via a Repayment Notification.
+Instances may arise where an Awarded Business must return all or part of the awarded financial assistance to the SBF Program.
+The SBF Program is responsible for recapturing duplicative funds from Awarded Businesses or from Awarded Businesses who become non-compliant.
+All Awarded Businesses files will be reviewed and reconciled for accuracy to ensure DOB did not occur and that applicants are in compliance with SBF Program requirements and federal guidelines for DOB.
+If an Awarded Business has been identified as receiving a potential overpayment, the SBF Program will document the amount and the basis for the repayment in writing via a Repayment Notification to be sent to the Awarded Business.

-Once it has been determined that the applicant must return funds to the CDBG-DR grant fund, the applicant must repay their funds in a timely manner.
+Once the SFB Program has determined that the Awarded Business must return funds to the CDBG-DR Program grant fund, the applicant must repay in a timely manner.
 All repayments shall be expected to be repaid in full as one lump sum amount.
-The Program will review any applicant claims of financial hardship and may make limited accommodations, on a case by case basis.
-All funds recovered because of this policy will be tracked in the Disaster Recovery Grant Reporting system (DRGR) and returned to the CDBG-DR account or U.S. Treasury if the CDBG-DR grant has been closed out.
-The business will be required to repay any funds received under this Program in the event of: (a) its application including any information provided therewith or thereafter, contains any material misrepresentations; or (b) the award was made in error and the Business Applicant is not entitled to assistance under the Program Guidelines.
+The SBF Program will review any Awarded Business' claims of financial hardship and may make limited accommodations, on a case-by-case basis.
+All funds recovered by the SBF Program will be tracked in the Disaster Recovery Grant Reporting system (DRGR) and returned to the CDBG-DR account or U.S. Treasury if the CDBG-DR grant has been closed out.

+Awarded Businesses will be required to repay financial assistance received under the SBF Program in the event of: (a) the application including any information provided therewith or thereafter by the applicant, contains any type of material misrepresentations; or (b) the award was made in error and the Business Applicant is not entitled to assistance under the SBF Program Guidelines.